wyieborn/greenspropwa/README.md

 # GreensPro PWA 🏌️‍♂️

-**GreensPro PWA** is a Progressive Web App (PWA) designed to manage day-to-day operations at clubs or recreational facilities.
+**GreensPro**,  a Progressive Web App (PWA) designed to manage day-to-day operations at clubs or recreational facilities.
 It supports event scheduling, staff training tracking (with trainer signatures), greenskeeping activities,etc.

 Built with **Blazor WebAssembly**, **ASP.NET Core**, and **PostgreSQL**, the app is optimized for offline access and cross-device usage.